nova-pkgs/python/Doc/library/os.rst

    platform-dependent.
 On some platforms, they are ignored and you should call :func:`chmod` explicitly to set them.

-   This function can also support :ref:`paths relative to directory descriptors
-   <dir_fd>`.

    It is also possible to create temporary directories; see the :mod:`tempfile` module's :func:`tempfile.mkdtemp` function.

-   .. versionadded:: 3.3
-      The *dir_fd* argument.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.
+   Availability: Unix, Windows.

-.. function:: makedirs(name, mode=0o777, exist_ok=False)
+.. function:: makedirs(path[, mode])

    .. index::
       single: directory; creating
       single: UNC paths; and os.makedirs()

    Recursive directory creation function.
 Like :func:`mkdir`, but makes all intermediate-level directories needed to contain the leaf directory.
+Raises an :exc:`error` exception if the leaf directory already exists or cannot be created.
+The default *mode* is ``0777`` (octal).

-   The *mode* parameter is passed to :func:`mkdir` for creating the leaf directory; see :ref:`the mkdir() description <mkdir_modebits>` for how it is interpreted.
-To set the file permission bits of any newly-created parent directories you can set the umask before invoking :func:`makedirs`.
-The file permission bits of existing parent directories are not changed.
+   The *mode* parameter is passed to :func:`mkdir`; see :ref:`the mkdir() description <mkdir_modebits>` for how it is interpreted.

-   If *exist_ok* is ``False`` (the default), an :exc:`FileExistsError` is raised if the target directory already exists.

    .. note::

-      :func:`makedirs` will become confused if the path elements to create include :data:`pardir` (eg. ".." on UNIX systems).
+      :func:`makedirs` will become confused if the path elements to create include :data:`os.pardir`.

+   .. versionadded:: 1.5.2

+   .. versionchanged:: 2.3
-   This function handles UNC paths correctly.
+      This function now handles UNC paths correctly.

-   .. versionadded:: 3.2
-      The *exist_ok* parameter.

-   .. versionchanged:: 3.4.1

-      Before Python 3.4.1, if *exist_ok* was ``True`` and the directory existed, :func:`makedirs` would still raise an error if *mode* did not match the mode of the existing directory.
-Since this behavior was impossible to implement safely, it was removed in Python 3.4.1.
-See :issue:`21082`.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.

-   .. versionchanged:: 3.7
-      The *mode* argument no longer affects the file permission bits of newly-created intermediate-level directories.

-.. function:: mkfifo(path, mode=0o666, *, dir_fd=None)

-   Create a FIFO (a named pipe) named *path* with numeric mode *mode*.
-   The current umask value is first masked out from the mode.

-   This function can also support :ref:`paths relative to directory descriptors
-   <dir_fd>`.

-   FIFOs are pipes that can be accessed like regular files.
-FIFOs exist until they are deleted (for example with :func:`os.unlink`).
-Generally, FIFOs are used as rendezvous between "client" and "server" type processes: the server opens the FIFO for reading, and the client opens it for writing.
-Note that :func:`mkfifo` doesn't open the FIFO --- it just creates the rendezvous point.

-   .. availability:: Unix.

-   .. versionadded:: 3.3
-      The *dir_fd* argument.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.

-.. function:: mknod(path, mode=0o600, device=0, *, dir_fd=None)

-   Create a filesystem node (file, device special file or named pipe) named *path*. *mode* specifies both the permissions to use and the type of node to be created, being combined (bitwise OR) with one of ``stat.S_IFREG``, ``stat.S_IFCHR``, ``stat.S_IFBLK``, and ``stat.S_IFIFO`` (those constants are available in :mod:`stat`).
-For ``stat.S_IFCHR`` and ``stat.S_IFBLK``, *device* defines the newly created device special file (probably using :func:`os.makedev`), otherwise it is ignored.

-   This function can also support :ref:`paths relative to directory descriptors
-   <dir_fd>`.

-   .. availability:: Unix.

-   .. versionadded:: 3.3
-      The *dir_fd* argument.

-   .. versionchanged:: 3.6
-      Accepts a :term:`path-like object`.

-.. function:: major(device)

-   Extract the device major number from a raw device number (usually the :attr:`st_dev` or :attr:`st_rdev` field from :c:type:`stat`).

-.. function:: minor(device)

-   Extract the device minor number from a raw device number (usually the :attr:`st_dev` or :attr:`st_rdev` field from :c:type:`stat`).

-.. function:: makedev(major, minor)

-   Compose a raw device number from the major and minor device numbers.

 .. function:: pathconf(path, name)